1998 Pacific typhoon season: Typhoon Yanni (Heling)

-Yanni killed 50 people in South Korea.
+Typhoon Yanni (Heling) was a powerful tropical cyclone that struck East Asia in late September 1998.
+It caused widespread devastation, particularly in South Korea, leading to significant flooding, landslides, and property damage.
+The storm resulted in over 50 fatalities and caused ¥6 billion (US$45.8 million) in damage.

 Tropical Depression 15W

-Tropical Depression 15W developed in the South China Sea on October 2.
-It initially moved northeastward, before later curving northwestward.
+Tropical Depression 15W formed in the South China Sea on October 2, 1998.
+Initially tracking northeastward, it later shifted its course to the northwest.
 The depression made landfall in Vietnam shortly before dissipating on October 5.
+While not a major storm, it still brought significant rainfall and potential flooding to the affected areas.

 Tropical Depression 16W

-Tropical Depression 16W developed near Taiwan on October 4.
-It lasted three days before dissipating on October 7.
+Tropical Depression 16W formed east of Taiwan in early October 1998.
+Initially, it remained stationary due to weak steering currents.
+As it slowly moved northeastward, it reached a peak intensity of 30 knots (55 km/h).
+However, increasing vertical wind shear weakened the system, leading to its dissipation south of Okinawa.
+While 16W was a relatively short-lived and weak tropical cyclone, it still contributed to the overall activity of the 1998 Pacific typhoon season.

 Tropical Depression 17W

-Tropical Depression 17W developed near the Ryukuyu Island on October 5.
-It headed north-northeastward and dissipated on October 7.
+Tropical Depression 17W formed in the Western Pacific Ocean during the 1969 Pacific typhoon season.
+It was a weak tropical cyclone that did not significantly impact any land areas.
+The depression formed in a region with unfavorable environmental conditions, such as strong vertical wind shear, which limited its development and intensity.
+As a result, it dissipated shortly after its formation, leaving minimal impact on the region.

 Typhoon Zeb (Iliang)

 The monsoon trough near Guam developed a tropical depression on October 7.
 It moved westward, strengthening to a tropical storm on the 10th.
 The large inflow of the storm developed another tropical storm on the 10th; Tropical Storm Alex.
 The two moved westward, and as Zeb strengthened to a typhoon on the 11th, it absorbed the short-lived Tropical Storm Alex.
 It continued west-northwestward, rapidly intensifying to a 180 mi/h super typhoon on the 13th with an official minimum central pressure of 900 millibars and an unofficial minimum central pressure of 872 millibars, which would tie for the second lowest on record.
 Zeb maintained this intensity until hitting Luzon in the Philippines on the 14th.
 After weakening over the archipelago Zeb moved northward to hit Taiwan as a minimal typhoon on the 15th.
 It maintained this intensity until hitting Japan on the 17th, after which it became extratropical on the 18th.
 Zeb was responsible for 122 casualties in its path.